Book excerpt: “The University for Self-realisation”

 He apologised, with genuine humility, for his arrogance and pride.
 Then, almost in a whisper, he asked if he might stay a little longer.

-To his surprise, the old man smiled with unmistakable welcome, and pointed to a cosy, simple sleeping place in the corner of his wooden hut.
+To his surprise, the old man smiled with unmistakable welcome, and pointed to a simple though cosy sleeping place in a corner of his wooden hut.
 As if it had all been foreseen and prepared…

 And thus, beloved reader, began what Edward would one day call his University for Self-realisation.
 In the years that followed, he faithfully kept a diary of his inner and outer transformations.
 With time and deepening clarity, he came to recognise the Saint’s luminous teachings as unfolding into four sacred streams – each a gateway to Mastery.
 These teachings, both profound in insight and beautifully simple in practice, offered a path not of accumulation, but of remembrance… of unveiling the Self already whole within.

-And now, beloved reader, the moment has come to share with you these sacred insights and the simple, luminous practices that lead you – to You.
-If embraced with devotion and quiet determination, they will carry you, too, to the highest of all attainments: the living realisation of your own Divine Self.
+And now, beloved reader, the moment has come to share with you these sacred insights and simple, luminous practices – so that they too might lead you back to You.
+If embraced with devotion and quiet determination, they will carry you as well to the highest of all attainments: the living realisation of your own Divine Self.

-This is the one Master degree that transcends death, the only crown you will carry beyond the veils of form – for it marks not the gathering of worldly knowledge, but the dissolution of all illusion.
+This is the one Master degree that transcends death, the only academic cap you may wear beyond the veils of form – for it crowns not the accumulation of worldly knowledge, but the dissolution of all illusion.
 It is the lifting of the final veil, revealing the infinite, omniscient, radiant AUM you have always been.
 There is no title greater, no name more true, than this: Master of Self.

 So now, let us gently lift the next curtain of illusion and step into the first Faculty of this humble yet holy University.
 For what the awakened ferryman has to share is no less than the distilled nectar of a thousand lifetimes – offered now, to you.

-May your Heart be wide open, your gaze steady, and your steps true, as you begin the sacred journey toward your first degree in Mastery: the return to You.
+May your Heart be wide open, your gaze steady, and your steps in Truth, as you begin the sacred journey toward your first degree in Mastery: the return to You.